JacekR00/GIMP/README.md

-# GIMP
+# GIMP | Importing a Plugin into GIMP and Setting Up the Environment
-4.3.4.
 Importing a Plugin into GIMP and Setting Up the Environment

-4.3.4.1.
  Setting Up the Environment

 Installing GIMP: